afni/afni/doc/SphinxDocs/glossary.rst

       {i,j,k} indices of datum in 3 dimensional array representing data or object. {i,j,k} triplets are mostly used for notational clarity, it is often the case that a 1D array is used to store and access array elements.

    bundle

-      A collection of tracts, in a network.
+      A collection of tracts, within a network.
 Usually a bundle defines all tracts between a pair of target ROIs.

    network
       A collection of bundles of tracts.

    tract
    tracts
-      A set of connected points.
+      A sequence (or ordered set) of connected points.

    point
    points